shl225/cs5356-hw4/README.md

 ## Notes

 My original repo that I used for this project is available [here](https://github.com/shl225/cs5356-hw4).
 Github Copilot and Tailwind CSS IntelliSense plugins on VSCode assisted with helping on parts of the code and formatting.
 Please see my code comments for details about my implementation.
+Components that I made or the original default app had are in CamelCase, and components that are added via shadcn/ui are lowercase.